Nicolas de Staël: The explosive years (1952–1953)

-In March 1953, he had his first official one-man exhibition at M. Knoedler & Co. in New York City.
-The show was both a commercial and critical success.
-In 1953 he had an exhibition at the Phillips Gallery in Washington DC, (known today as The Phillips Collection in Washington DC) and they acquired two more of his canvasses.
-Visiting the United States in 1953 de Staël and Francoise visited MoMA, the Barnes Foundation in Merion, Pennsylvania and various other important institutions.
+In March 1953, de Staël had his first major New York exhibition at M. Knoedler & Co., which was both a commercial and critical success.
+He also exhibited at the Phillips Collection in Washington, which acquired two more of his canvases.
+During a visit to the United States that year, he and Françoise went to the MoMA and the Barnes Foundation in Merion, Pennsylvania.